abushanisro/gemini--oss-agents/CLEANUP_SUMMARY.md

 # Project Cleanup Summary

 **Date**: October 27, 2025
+**Actions**:
-**Action**: Removed unnecessary folders and files for production readiness
+1. Removed unnecessary folders and files for production readiness
+2. Removed all emojis from codebase for professional appearance

 ---